Archaeology

 The PhD consists in writing and defending in public a piece of research written by the PhD student in close collaboration with his/her thesis supervisor (and co-supervisor).
 By way of example, theses are currently being written on the following subjects in the Archaeology domain:

-• Archaeology of the family and kinship
+- Archaeology of family and kinship

 Professors who are eligible to supervise theses